Trajectory-Resolved Weiss Fields for Quantum Spin Dynamics: Trajectory-Resolved Weiss Field

 \section{Trajectory-Resolved Weiss Field}

 In order to treat problems where the trajectory-averaged Weiss field vanishes, we consider the instantaneous Weiss field for each trajectory taken separately.
 We restrict our attention to the quantum Ising model but discuss the application to more general models of the form (\ref{eq:heisenbergham}) in the Appendices.
 Specifically, we set $m^z_j(t) = n_j^z(t)$ where $n_j^z(t)$ is the instantaneous value of the z-component of the spin for a single trajectory.
 In this approach, each trajectory develops a different Weiss field due to the effect of the accumulated noise.
+This may be regarded as a form of feedback \cite{Hush2009,Ng2022,Kiesewetter2022}, in which quantum fluctuations recailibrate the reference trajectory.
 The trajectory-resolved Weiss fields do not necessarily decay to zero at long times.
 In Section \ref{sec:growthfluct}, we show that the use of these Weiss fields allows samples to contribute more equally to quantum expectation values.
 The trajectory dependence of the Weiss field also changes the effect of $\frac{1}{2} \sum_{ij} J_{ij} m_i m_j \hat{\mathbb{I}}$ in (\ref{eq:hstochwithgauge}) on the stochastic state $\ket{\psi^s(t)}$; it goes from a removable deterministic phase to a stochastic phase that determines how trajectories `interfere'.

 For simulations it is convenient to introduce a small time-delay $\delta$ into the trajectory-resolved Weiss field so that $m^z_j(t) = n_j^z(t-\delta)$.
 This enhances the numerical stability without approximation; see Appendix \ref{sec:numericalimpl}.
 Throughout this work we solve the SDEs (\ref{eq:plus2})-(\ref{eq:zequat2}) using the Stratonovich-Heun predictor-corrector scheme.
 In simulations with a trajectory-resolved Weiss field we set $\delta = \Delta$, where $\Delta$ is the time-step, unless stated otherwise.
+In general, we find that a time-step of $\Delta = 0.01$ is sufficient for most of our simulations, unless the observable in question involves very small quantities, such as the Loschmidt amplitude.
+The use of a different time-step is highlighted in each instance.